 Depending on the average deal cycle length, sales reps and their managers should do a formal review of their pipelines every week, or bi-weekly.
 This report is really useful to prioritise and develop an action plan of next steps to deal closure.

 As much as we’d like to think that sales reps keep the statuses of their deals accurate, most often they don't.
-They are also prone to over-optimisming or worse - “sandbagging.”
+They are also prone to over-optimising or worse - “sandbagging.”
 So when they're asked to quickly summarise each deal, it's often evident that the deal stage, expected close date or deal value needs to be adjusted.

 All data included is from imported test data for demo purposes